 quality invoked in order compensate.
 It can be watched here

-This film features the following tropes:
+Diamond's Cut features the following tropes:

 - Arms Dealer: Two of these act as secondary villains in the movie.
 Even though they sell firearms, they apparently arenít trained and didnít even bother to bring any guns the first time Bond encounters them.
 One eventually gets throttled to death with a fallen branch, but the other survives by being too late to arrive to a fight, thus setting up a potential sequel.)

 - Bang Bang BANG: Averted.
 Guns fire pretty quietly in the film, assuming, of course, that they fire at all.